 (iii) The teacher then requests the groups to come forward individually, paste their charts on display boards or blackboard.
-Each group may come to the front of the class to ©HBCSE, 2019 3 present / briefly describe their mind-map and the media article.
-Each group gets a total of 5-10 minutes to explain and discuss their chart.
+Each group may come to the front of the class to present / briefly describe their mind-map and the media article.
+Each group gets a total 5-10 minutes to explain and discuss their chart.

-(iv) Other groups could ask questions to the presenting group.
+(iv) Other groups could ask questions to the presenting groups.
 The teacher may lead the discussion in case students hesitate to ask questions.